-Aaron Swick enters his tenth season as the head coach of the Willamette baseball team in the spring of 2018.
-He has guided the Bearcats to an overall record of 184-171-1.
+Aaron Swick enters his eleventh season as the head coach of the Willamette baseball team in the spring of 2019.
+He has guided the Bearcats to an overall record of 215-186-1.
+In 2018, the Bearcats won a program record 31 games, won the NWC Tournament, and finished runner-up in the NCAA Division III West Region.
+Swick was chosen NCAA Division III West Region coach of the year.
 In 2017 the Bearcats finished 28-14 and 18-6 in NWC play.
 They lost in the NWC Tournament Championship game.

 Swick has made winning a common occurrence during his time.
 The Bearcats are one of only 4 teams in the entire West Region to have 5 straight winning season.

 Swick, who served as the Willamette pitching coach and baseball recruiting coordinator in 2006 and 2007, became head coach in September of 2008.
-Swick, in his 12th season overall, has coached three All-Americans, four All-Region, 13 First Team All-NWC and one NWC Player of the Year.
+Swick, in his 12th season overall, has coached three All-Americans, seven All-Region, 16 First Team All-NWC and one NWC Player of the Year.

 Kyle Stalker was Third Team All-America at first base twice (AFCA ‘08, D3baseball.com ‘09) and belted 51 homers in his career.
 In 2011, outfielder T.C.
 Lee was named Second Team All-America after achieving a .417 batting average with 12 home runs, 15 doubles, and 44 RBIs.